Yash-777/notebook/nodejs/node-express-application-setup.md

 ### Reorganize ###

-Reorganize the files and folders to match this structure, creating new folders as needed.
+Reorganize the files and folders to match this structure, creating or deleting folders as needed.

 ```
 .